 - The Purchase Order must be approved and signed prior to purchasing the goods or services.

 - The department originating the purchasing transaction must submit a Purchase Requisition form to the Business Office requesting the issuance of a Purchase Order.
-See instructions for submitting a Purchase Requisition form here.
+See instructions for submitting a Purchase Requisition form in SU’s Purchasing Procedures.